mosaico-labs/refx-doc/docs/full_doc/frameaxis.md

 | `axis_dbl` | `DirectionalAxis<AxisDirection::Down, AxisDirection::Back, AxisDirection::Left>`|

 ## Semantic Axis (Mixed Spherical/Linear)

+This type of axis reference is used for more specialized coordinate systems, such as those combining spherical coordinates (e.g., Latitude, Longitude, Azimuth) with linear measurements (e.g., Altitude, Down, Range).
+These are essential for applications like GPS, geospatial data, and sensor data.

 | Axis | Description |
 | :--- | :--- |